Need Insurance in McConnellsburg, PA?

 How common is flooding in McConnellsburg, Pennsylvania?

-“There are 70 properties in McConnellsburg that have greater than a 26% chance of being by flooding over the next 30 years.
+“There are 70 properties in McConnellsburg that have greater than a 26% chance of being severely affected by flooding over the next 30 years.
 This represents 14% of all properties in the city.
 In addition to damage on properties, flooding can also cut off access to utilities, emergency services, transportation, and may impact the overall economic well-being of an area.
 Overall, McConnellsburg has a major risk of flooding over the next 30 years, which means flooding is likely to impact day to day life within the community.”
 FloodFactor.com

 For more information about the flooding zones in McConnellsburg visit: https://dced.pa.gov/local-government/pennsylvania-flood-maps/.